utsa-lib-cedish/mapbox-layers/README.md

 }
 ```

-Next, import the style sheet into the Map component.
-Add this import statement in `Map.jsx`: `import '../css/Map.css';`.
+Now we'll import the style sheet into the Map component by adding this import statement in `Map.jsx`: `import '../css/Map.css';`.

 Next, let's move over to the App component.
-We are going to import the Map component into the App component and replace the Hello World message with the Map component.
-We are also going to give the div that wraps the Map component an id so we can add style rules for it.
-We are also going to import the App style sheet.
+We're going to import the Map component into the App component and replace the Hello World message with the Map component.
+We'll also give the div that wraps the Map component an id so we can add style rules for it.
+And we need to import the App style sheet.

 `App.jsx`:
 ```jsx